Omaha Beach: Infantry landings

 Casualties were most severe among the troops landing at either end of Omaha.
 In the east at Fox Green and the adjacent stretch of Easy Red, scattered elements of three companies were reduced to half strength by the time they gained the relative safety of the shingle, many of them having crawled the 300 yd of beach just ahead of the incoming tide.
 Within 15 minutes of landing at Dog Green on the western end of the beach, A/116 had been cut to pieces, the leaders among the 120 or so casualties, the survivors reduced to seeking cover at the water's edge or behind obstacles.
 The smaller Ranger company to their right had fared a little better, having made the shelter of the bluffs, but were also down to half strength.

 L/16 eventually landed, 30 minutes late, to the left of Fox Green, taking casualties as the boats ran in and more as they crossed the 200 yd of beach.
 The terrain at the very eastern end of Omaha gave them enough protection to allow the 125 survivors to organize and begin an assault of the bluffs.
 They were the only company in the first wave able to operate as a unit.
 All the other companies were, at best, disorganized, mostly leaderless and pinned down behind the shingle with no hope of carrying out their assault missions.
 At worst, they had ceased to exist as fighting units.
-Nearly all had landed at least a few hundred yards off target, and in an intricately planned operation where each section on each boat had been assigned a specific task, this was enough to throw the whole plan off.
+Nearly all had landed at least a few hundred meters off target, and in an intricately planned operation where each section on each boat had been assigned a specific task, this was enough to throw the whole plan off.